wernerdegroot/applicatives/README.md

         );
 ```

-We are lifting `Person::new` twice:
+In this example, we are lifting `Person::new` twice before we apply:

 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────────────────────────┐